24v/TrueishPerfection/README.md

 > Money can buy everything.
 Including True Perfection.

-Lets you buy the Statue of True Perfection statue from the Seed Shop.
+Lets you buy the Statue of True Perfection from the Seed Shop.

 Unzip [[CP] Trueish Perfection.zip](./[CP]%20Trueish%20Perfection.zip) into your Mods Directory.